Onurtag/TSolidBackground/README.md

 --------------------
 ##Updates (DD.MM.YY)

-Don't forget to delete your TSolidBackground.ini and let it create again
-if you want to change the keybind of a new feature.
+Don't forget to delete your TSolidBackground.ini and let it create again if you want to change the keybind of a newly added feature.

 **Version 2.1.2 (26.07.15):**